Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 We’re going to be finishing of Kyrgyzstan tour in (Kyrgyz) style people!

 We say goodbye and arrange for transfers to the airport for those who are flying out over the next 24 hours.
 Check out of the hotel is around 11 am on this day.
-You can choose to stay at the same hotel if you are not flying home right away, though any additional nights at the hotel are not covered by EBT.

 What People Have to Say